How to Evaluate Behavioral Models: Abstract

 \section{Abstract}

-Behavioral game theorists all use experimental data to evaluate predictive models of human behavior.
-However, they differ greatly in their choice of loss function for these evaluations, with error rate, negative log-likelihood, cross-entropy, Brier score, and L2 error all being common choices.
-We attempt to offer a principled answer to the question of which loss functions make sense for this task, formalizing desiderata that we argue loss functions should satisfy.
-We construct a family of loss functions, which we dub ``diagonal bounded Bregman divergences'', that satisfy all of these axioms and includes the squared L2 error.
-In fact, the squared L2 error is the only acceptable loss that is relatively commonly used in practice; we thus recommend its continued use to behavioral game theorists.
+Researchers building behavioral models, such as behavioral game theorists, use experimental data to evaluate predictive models of human behavior.
+However, there is little agreement about which loss function should be used in evaluations, with error rate, negative log-likelihood, cross-entropy, Brier score, and squared L2 error all being common choices.
+We attempt to offer a principled answer to the question of which loss functions should be used for this task, formalizing axioms that we argue loss functions should satisfy.
+We construct a family of loss functions, which we dub ``diagonal bounded Bregman divergences'', that satisfy all of these axioms.
+These rule out many loss functions used in practice, but notably include squared L2 error; we thus recommend its use for evaluating behavioral models.